anjannair/Documentations/docs/Linux/proxy-py.md

 - `--plugins proxy.plugin.CacheResponsesPlugin` - The plugin to cache responses as mentioned in the documentation [here](https://github.com/abhinavsingh/proxy.py#cacheresponsesplugin).
 - `--hostname 0.0.0.0` - Sets the hostname to 0.0.0.0, which means that the proxy server will be accessible from any device on the network.
 This is important.

+💡If you want to check out more about Docker commands, you can check out my article [here](https://blog.anjann.dev/docker).

-Your proxy is now running on port 8899.
+Your proxy is now running on port **8899**.

 That's about it!
 You can set your device (recommended) or browser to use the proxy.

-## Setting It up
+## Setting It Up

 Set your proxy IP to the IP address of the **device the docker container is running on**.

+If you are running the container on a Mac or Linux system use `ifconfig` to get the IP address of your system.

+If its Windows then `ipconfig` will print the IP address.

+⚠️ Most of the times the DHCP server on your router should assign your device a static internal IP address, however if it doesn't, change your device settings from DHCP assignment to static assignment.

 ### Linux
 If you have a Linux system you will be finding your proxy settings in **Network settings**.